asherkory/rebel_legion/README.md

 ## Usage

-Run and follow the on-screen prompts!
+Run by typing "rebel_legion" and follow the on-screen prompts!

 ## Development